emqx/erlang-rocksdb/doc/rocksdb.md

 </code></pre>
 <br />

-add a delete operation to the batch
+batch implementation of delete operation to the batch

 <a name="batch_delete-3"></a>